When: Friday March 19, 2010, 9:00-11:00 AM

 During the last panel, developers and advocates will explain how they use government information like the data on Data.gov to make a difference for the public.
 Confirmed panelists include Laura Beavers, National KIDS COUNT Coordinator for the Annie E. Casey Foundation, and Eric Gundersen, President and co-founder of Development Seed.
 The panel will be moderated by Sean Moulton, Director of Federal Information Policy at OMB Watch.
 The event will also be available as a live webcast from the Center for American Progress.

 We are an official webinar receiving site, so we will be able to submit questions to the panel.
-You may view last year’s webcast from this page.
+You may view last year’s webcast from this page [edit: video no longer available].
 (Two of our site’s questions were broadcast last year.)